Developer Guidelines

 Facebook Pixel: Tracks user interactions with Facebook ads and measures their

-DoubleClick by Google: A digital advertising platform that tracks user interactions with
+DoubleClick by Google: A digital advertising platform that tracks user interactions with ads

-ads across different websites
+across different websites

-Flurry Analytics: Provides analytics for mobile applications, tracking user behavior and
+Flurry Analytics: Provides analytics for mobile applications, tracking user behavior and app

 Mixpanel: A business analytics service that tracks user interactions with web and mobile

-Adobe Analytics: Offers real-time analytics and detailed segmentation options for
+Adobe Analytics: Offers real-time analytics and detailed segmentation options for tracking

-tracking user behavior
+user behavior

 External analytics from external Software Developer Kit.